bigfix/developer.bigfix.com/site/reference/types/user.md

 # type: user

-The &lt;user&lt; inspectors allow you to list properties of all users, whether they are logged in or not.
+The &lt;user&gt; inspectors allow you to list properties of all users, whether they are logged in or not.

 # account disabled flag of &lt;user&gt; : boolean